Ghardo/findex/README.md

 |![0-9]|**\[COMMAND\]!** |  run  **\[COMMAND\]** with the theme wohis set under the index in the teme configuration array|
 |#|**\[COMMAND\]#** |  run  **\[COMMAND\]** with sudo (terminal) or gksu|

+Modifieres can be combined but the Theme Modifier must be at least.